schellingerhout/schellingerhout.github.io/_posts/2017-11-25-activeobject-pattern3.md

 Lets examine some of the basics of the definition:

 The property `Value` uses the `GetValue` method to `Wait` for the `FValueReadyEvent` and then returns `FResult`.
-The boolean `FResultSet` is used in a technique called Double-Check Locking.
+The boolean `FResultSet` is used in a technique called Quick-Check Locking.
 I will disuss that when we look at the implementation of the class.

 `SetValue` is called by the service that supplies the value (in this case MethodRequest via theScheduler).
 When `SetValue` is called, the `FValueReadyEvent` is set and `FResultSet` is set to `true`.